 NO MESH EYE PRO

-5. FPS limits for this event are hard and non-negotiable, ZERO EXEMPTIONS
+5. Joule limits for this event are hard and non-negotiable, ZERO EXEMPTIONS

 6. All hits to the operator's body count as a kill, including web gear